WordPress/gutenberg/components/popover/README.md

 - Type: `Function`
 - Required: No

 ## expandOnMobile

-Popovers automatically shows up fullscreen on mobile, pass `false` in this prop to avoid this behavior.
+Opt-in prop to show popovers fullscreen on mobile, pass `false` in this prop to avoid this behavior.

  - Type: `Boolean`
  - Required: No
- - Default: `true`
+ - Default: `false`